apache/druid/docs/api-reference/retention-rules-api.md

 Update one or more retention rules for a datasource.
 Retention rules can be submitted as an array of rule objects in the request body and overwrite any existing rules for the datasource.
 Rules are read in the order in which they appear, see [rule structure](../operations/rule-configuration.md) for more information.

-Note that this endpoint returns an `HTTP 200 Success` code message even if the datasource does not exist.
+Note that this endpoint returns an `HTTP 200` even if the datasource does not exist.

 ### URL